-The Pen Museum is located in the heart of Birmingham’s historic Jewellery Quarter, in what was once William Wiley’s pen factory and what is now the Argent Centre – a fabulous red brick building on the corner of Legge Lane and Frederick Street.
+The Pen Museum is located on Frederick Street in the heart of Birmingham’s historic Jewellery Quarter, in what was once William Wiley’s pen factory and what is now the Argent Centre – a fabulous red brick building on the corner of Legge Lane and Frederick Street.

 Tuesday to Saturday: 11am – 4pm